Blog Recovery

 A few concrete models make the override easier to apply.
 None of these are required reading, but they sharpen the intuition behind "your body will tell you."

-Mujika fatigue decay.
-Mujika and Padilla showed that fitness and fatigue decay at different rates after training stress.
-Fitness has a half-life around 21 days; fatigue decays much faster, on the order of 5 to 7 days.
+The fitness-fatigue model.
+The classic Banister model treats every hard block as leaving two traces that fade at different speeds: fatigue clears over days to a week or two, while the fitness underneath decays over a month or more.
 A deload exploits the gap.
-Drop training stress for a week and fatigue empties out faster than fitness erodes, so you return to the next block with most of your strength gain intact and most of the fatigue gone.
+Drop training stress for a week and fatigue empties out faster than fitness erodes, so you return to the next block with most of your strength intact and most of the fatigue gone.

 ACWR (acute:chronic workload ratio).
 Hulin and colleagues formalized this in sports-injury research.
 Take your last 7 days of training load and divide by your trailing 28-day average.
 Ratios above roughly 1.5 sit in an elevated injury-risk band.
 Ratios below 0.8 suggest you are detraining.
 The healthy band is around 0.8 to 1.3.
+The exact cut-points have drawn real criticism, so treat the ratio as one input rather than a verdict.
 If you spike the acute window for a few weeks in a row, your ACWR climbs, and a deload week is what brings the ratio back into range.

 RIR drift.
 If you log Reps in Reserve set by set, the drift between planned and actual RIR is one of the cleanest early signals you have.
 Planned RIR 2 sets that start landing at RIR 0 across a week mean your fatigue is masking your real capacity.
 Same lift, same weight, fewer reps in the tank.
 RIR explained covers the scale and how to track it set by set.